dynatrace-oss/terraform-provider-dynatrace/docs/resources/builtin_process_monitoring.md

 - `node_typescript` (Boolean) Rule id: 29 - Do not monitor processes if Node.js application base directory ends with '/node_modules/typescript'
 - `node_yarn` (Boolean) Rule id: 45 - Do not monitor processes if Node.js application equals 'yarn'
 - `php_script` (Boolean) (v1.274) Rule id: 1 - Do not monitor processes if PHP script exists
+- `py_supervisord` (Boolean) Rule id: 86 - Do not monitor processes if Python script contains 'supervisord'

 ### Read-Only